stevotron/php-class-Err/README.md

 If any *background* errors occur (regardless of *ignore* errors or not), then *all* errors will be logged in the defined background file and the script runs as intended.

 If any errors occur that are not listed in *ignore* or *background* then the script will terminate.
-Errors will be dumped to screen or logged in the defined terminal file - see [Terminal message](#terminal-message).
+Errors will be dumped to screen or logged in the defined terminal file depending on mode.
+It is also possible to [create terminal actions](#custom-terminal-actions)

 Allowed values for *ignore* and *background* are `E_WARNING`, `E_NOTICE`, `E_CORE_WARNING`, `E_COMPILE_WARNING`, `E_USER_WARNING`, `E_USER_NOTICE`, `E_STRICT`, `E_RECOVERABLE_ERROR`, `E_DEPRECATED` and `E_USER_DEPRECATED`.
 Any other constants submitted will result in an Exception being thrown.